 - Check regularly that the monitor is functioning.
-See the equipment manufacturer's manual for instructions. - Do not turn off the monitor when you use the boat.
+See the equipment manufacturer's manual for instructions. - · Do not turn off the monitor when you use the boat.

-Figure 2.8 Placement of CO monitor seen from the bow
+Figure 2.6 Placement of CO monitor seen from left side (A) and the bow (B)

-- 1 CO monitor (in the cabin on the toilet wall next to the warning label) - 2 Cabin warning label
+- 1 CO monitor (in the cabin, by the toilet next to the warning label) - 2 Cabin warning label